Thrifty Lady is a military wife looking to make the most of each dollar while creating fun.

 - Cooking- Engage your child's senses by allowing them to experiment with flavors.
 Your child will love smelling spices and playing with textures.
 Easy tasks include stirring, pouring, and tasting!
 Kids will also be more likely to try foods that they've helped make.

 - Baking- Similar to cooking, baking is a great way to get children engaged in the kitchen.
 Baking generally involves more precise measurements, so it is a great way to promote early math skills.
 Teach your child about what makes dough and cookies rise.
 Kneading, mixing, and dumping are great first tasks for toddlers.

-- Gardening- There are many great, recent articles that talks about the many benefits of gardening for children.
-Some of skills they will build are: self-confidence, understanding, responsibility, love of nature, reasoning, nutrition, cooperation, and creativity.
+- Gardening- There are many great, recent articles that talk about the many benefits of gardening for children.
+Some of the skills they will build are self-confidence, understanding, responsibility, love of nature, reasoning, nutrition, cooperation, and creativity.
 If this interests you, please google some of the many wonderful articles on this topic.